gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 ---
-title: "Cucumber Recall 2025 How To Protect Our Vegetable Garden From Salmonella"
+title: "Cucumber Recall 2025 | How To Protect Our Vegetable Garden From Salmonella"
 description: FDA warns of Salmonella in cucumbers lead to CUCUMBER RECALL, 2025.
 Learn how to protect our vegetable garden from salmonella, safely dispose of contaminated produce, and discover the best composter to kill salmonella.
 Stay safe!
 keywords:
   - cucumber recall
   - salmonella
   - cucumber salad
-  - GEME
   - vegetable garden
   - best composter
   - composter to kill salmonella
-slug: cucumber-recall-how-to-protect-vegetable-garden-from-salmonella
+slug: cucumber-recall-2025-how-to-protect-vegetable-garden-from-salmonella
 authors: [Moore]
 tags: [gardening, composter, plant, sustainability]
 ---